devrev/adaas-chef-cli/README.md

 ```bash
 $ eval $(chef-cli ctx init); chef-cli ctx show > ctx.json
 ```

-## Add your token as an environment variable:

-Obtain a PAT-token from the Settings/Account tab of the devorg where you deploy your snapin, and export is at DEVREV_TOKEN

 ## Use the local UI to create a recipe blueprint for your initial import: